icmx/just-monorepo/HOWTO.md

 npm run watch:server
 ```

-##  Integrating Client Dependencies (Webpack and Others)
+## Step 4.
+Integrating Client Dependencies (Webpack and Others)

 For client sub-packages (like `@just-monorepo/client`) there should be some client bundling infrastructure, like Webpack bundling for instance.

-Client dependencies (Webpack and plugins) are ponentially may be utilized by multiple sub-packages so install them in root package.
+Client dependencies (Webpack and plugins) are potentially may be utilized by multiple sub-packages so install them in root package.
 They are all goes as development dependencies:

 ```sh
 npm install --save-dev clean-webpack-plugin copy-webpack-plugin css-loader file-loader html-webpack-plugin mini-css-extract-plugin postcss-csso postcss-import postcss-loader ts-loader webpack webpack-cli webpack-dev-server webpack-merge